 The options for human-powered transport just keep proliferating, as tinkerers and entrepreneurs apply ingenuity and ball bearings to the task of moving people and their stuff around.
 Future posts will cover community carts, bike trailers, cargo bikes, and an array of wackier inventions.
 First, though, a pedestrian starter: updating the “granny cart.”

 The traditional personal shopping cart is a collapsible, wire-grid cage with two or four wheels.
 It’s as utilitarian an option as it was for my car-less grandmother in the 1960s.
-Better models easily support more than 100 pounds, and if you don’t like the styling, you can trick yours out, as Instructables.com details (and pictured atop this post).
+Better models easily support more than 100 pounds, and if you don’t like the styling, you can trick yours out, as Instructables.com details.

 Newer designs include more maneuverable canvas carts, which collapse like an umbrella.
 These trusty carts, however, are rapidly giving ground to better engineered and more expensive models, some smaller and others bigger, and many of them documented at Cities21.

 Among the smaller models are several scaled like wheeled luggage, carrying just one or two sacks of groceries.
 A popular model by Roadrunner has a three-wheeled design that allows it to climb stairs.
 The even smaller Foldable Trolley (at right) by Reisenthel folds up—wheels and all—inside its own handbag-sized pocket.
 Some models impersonate a shoulder tote when folded but have a telescoping handle to operate like wheeled luggage.
 Thoughtful design makes it versatile.